 Whether you’re single and fabulous, in a committed relationship, ghosted, or confused about the romantic situation you’ve found yourself in, here are some ideas to help you survive this holiday.

 Take Care of Your Heart – Literally

-Show your heart some love by giving it a gift it truly needs – exercise!
-Not only will you be doing your heart a real favor, you’ll be helping your brain out too by generating some endorphins.
+Show your heart some love by giving it a gift it truly needs – some good ole’ cardio!
+Not only will you be doing your heart a real favor, you’ll be helping your brain out too by generating some feel good endorphins.
 A good cardio workout is one of the best ways to take care of yourself, and literally changes how you feel.
 An upbeat, positive playlist while you’re working out can be even more helpful!
 Which brings me to….